crowl0gic/ffmpeg-nvidia/README.md

 I didn't find a solution that would enable graphics driver v4.70 and Cuda 11 to work with h264_nvenc, or I would've stayed with the stable driver.

 I installed this on a headless machine, so I didn't encounter any issues with X compatibility.
+YMMV!

 ### Why compile?